Array§

 ): O

-Similar in concept Array.prototype.map
+Similar in concept Array.prototype.map, but with

 the distinction that it does not automatically call

-with a second argument for the index.
+transform with a second argument for the index.

 This prevents unexpected behavior when the transform